Bond yields hit fresh 1-month low as taper bets recede

-LONDON/TOKYO (Reuters) - World stock prices teetered near record highs on Wednesday, while U.S. bond yields touched their lowest levels in a month, as investors bet the Federal Reserve is some way off from tapering its economic stimulus.
+World stock prices teetered near record highs on Wednesday, while U.S. bond yields touched their lowest levels in a month, as investors bet the Federal Reserve is some way off tapering its economic stimulus.

-The 10-year U.S. debt yield, on the other hand, hit a fresh month low for the second day running, reaching 1.504% and down a quarter of a percentage point from a 14-month peak hit in March.
+The 10-year U.S. debt yield, on the other hand, hit a fresh month low for the second day running, reaching 1.503% and down from a 14-month peak hit in March of 1.776%.

-Germany’s 10-year Bund yield, which is closely correlated with U.S. Treasuries, extended Tuesday’s drop to fall to -0.240%, the lowest since May 7 as euro area investors continued to price in a dovish outcome to the ECB policy meeting on Thursday.
+Germany's 10-year Bund yield , which is closely correlated with U.S. Treasuries, extended Tuesday's drop to fall to -0.255%, the lowest since May 7 as euro area investors continued to price in a dovish outcome to the ECB policy meeting on Thursday.

 Many analysts think more evidence of strong jobs growth would be required for the Federal Reserve to step up its discussion on tapering.